8841 East Bell Road, Suite 101, Scottsdale, AZ 85260 | Rate: ★★★★★

 Get a Second Opinion

-One doctor’s “no” doesn’t mean all doctors will say no. Make an appointment with another provider.
-Tell them what happened.
-Bring any test results or notes from your first doctor.
+One doctor’s “no” doesn’t mean all doctors will say no. After denied pain management, make an appointment with another provider.
+Tell them what happened and bring your test results or notes from the first doctor.
 A new provider might see things differently.

 Keep a Pain Journal

-Also, write down how it affects your life, like sleep, walking, or work.
-This journal shows doctors how real and serious your pain is.
+Also note how the pain affects your daily life, such as your sleep, mobility, or ability to work.
+A clear journal helps show your doctor how real and serious your pain is.

 Check Your Medical Records